MrManiacc/MinigameAPI/README.md

 MinigameAPI is a useful resource for Spigot/Bukkit developers to use.
 It aims to create a unified system for developers looking to make minigames.
 The sole purpose of the MinigameAPI is to make the development process of minigames, quick and easy (if possible).

 # Developers

 * [MrManiacc](https://github.com/MrManiacc) - Lead Developer
 * [AlphaTech](https://github.com/AlphaT3ch) - Contributor

+# Why on hold?
+This project has been put on to a temporary hold, because I (MrManiacc) am working on other projects on the [GhostRealms Network](https://github.com/GhostRealms).
+I will try to resume this project as soon as posiable.
+However, this project is delayed until further notice.
+This project may also be merged with the [RealmsLib](https://github.com/GhostRealms/RealmsLib).
+Thank you for your understanding.

 # Commands and Permissions
 * /enablemg <Minigame name> - Allows for users with the correct permission ```MinigameAPI.enablemg``` to enable a minigame, this will ask to force currently enabled minigame to shutdown (if there are any).